garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

 [spec](#spec) > waitForJobs

-Wait for batch/v1 jobs to succeed.
+Wait until the jobs have been completed.
+Garden will wait for as long as `timeout`.

 | Type      | Default | Required |
 | --------- | ------- | -------- |